 It is absolutely essential that you do book your attraction entry in advance for most of these attractions.
 Ticket lines get really really long in Rome, especially in the summer months, and you don’t want to waste time standing in line, especially with such a short time in Rome.

-For the attractions we recommend, you’ll want to purchase advance tickets for the Vatican, the Coliseum and St. Peter’s Basilica.
+For the attractions we recommend, you’ll want to purchase advance tickets for the Vatican, the Colosseum and St. Peter’s Basilica.
 You can do that here:

 - Skip the line tickets for the Vatican here (including Sistine Chapel)

-- Skip the line tickets from the official website for the Coliseum here (includes Roman Forum).
-We recommend buying a ticket with a specific entrance time, as the open tickets can only be used after 2pm.
+- Skip the line tickets from the official website for the Colosseum here (includes Roman Forum).

 - Skip the line tickets for St. Peter’s Basilica here or here (including audioguide)